scooby359/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 2: 6th April 2018

+**Today's Progress**: Working through the website stuff on [freeCodeCamp](https://www.freecodecamp.org/).
+Up to 100 points and refreshed on HTML, CSS, Bootstrap and jQuery.

+**Thoughts** Good to have a refresher on the website stuff, been a couple of years since I've worked with it so there were bits I'd forgotten but it came back quick.
+Got to do the Tribute page task - will do on Alan Turing.
+Migraine kicked in though so had to give up for the day.
+Need to make some written notes to help what I've learnt stick, and also so I can flick back if needed for a reminder - will do tomorrow.

+#### Tweets Sent - ✓

 ### Day 1: 5th April 2018

 **Today's Progress**: Started building a portfolio site with HTML and Bootstrap.
 Set up Git, Visual Studio Code and started on homepage.